DarioCT/Python-EDA-Stack-Overflow-Insights-from-Developer-Survey/README.md

 # Stack-Overflow-Insights-from-Developer-Survey
-A short analysis of the most commonly used tools by the developers
+A short analysis of the most common tools used by the developers